data-catering/insta-infra/README.md

 **Application won't start**:
 - Ensure Docker/Podman is running
 - Check that required ports aren't already in use
-- Try running with `wails dev` for detailed error messages
+- Try running with `make dev-web` for detailed error messages

 **Services won't start**:
 - Verify container runtime is accessible